CleanBench Anti-vibration Table

 Ergonomics optimized for the seated user by minimizing the thickness of the table-top.
 Other designs either offer 4" (100 mm) thick tops which awkwardly separate knees and elbows orsacrifice essential mass by offering a 2" (50mm) thick honeycomb top which does not have adequate mass for effective vibration isolation, especially for smaller table sizes.

 The Patented Gimbal Piston™ Isolator has been proven by independent tests to consistently outperform the competition.
 It achieves both horizontal and vertical isolation down to very low input levels.

 Thin-Wall Rolling Diaphragms — An integral part of the Gimbal Piston, the thin-wall, dacron-reinforced, rolling diaphragm air seals are only 0.020 in.
 (0.5 mm) thick and extremely flexible.
 They do not stiffen the spring as thicker rubber diaphragms do.

-Aluminum Height Control Valves — All systems are equipped with rugged aluminum height control valves.
-Virtually unbreakable, they are finger adjustable with no need for tools.
+Aluminum Height Control Valves — All systems are equipped with aluminum height control valves which are finger adjustable (no need for tools).
 The standard model maintains height to ± 0.050 in. (± 1 mm); the precision model, to ± 0.005 in. (± 0.1 mm).

-Rugged Built-in Leveling Feet — Table legs include built-in fine-thread 3 in.
+Built-in Leveling Feet — Table legs include built-in fine-thread 3 in.
 (75 mm) diameter screw jack levelers with 1/2 in.
 (13 mm) travel, provision for external adjustment, and a handy adjustment wrench.
-The base is a solid, slightly domed shape to assure solid, wobble-free contact with sloping or irregular floors.
+The base is a solid, slightly domed shape to assure solid contact.